mootools/mootools-core/Docs/Utilities/Swiff.md

 ###	Returns:

-* (mixed) The ActionScrip function's result.
+* (mixed) The ActionScript function's result.

 ###	Example:

 	var obj = new Swiff('myMovie.swf');
-	alert(Swiff.remote(obj, 'myFlashFn'));
+	alert(Swiff.remote(obj, 'myFlashFn')); //alerts "This is from the .swf file!"

 ###	Note:

-	The SWF file must be compiled with ExternalInterface component.
+The SWF file must be compiled with the ExternalInterface component.
+See the Adobe documentation on [External Interface](http://livedocs.adobe.com/flash/9.0/main/wwhelp/wwhimpl/common/html/wwhelp.htm?context=LiveDocs_Parts&file=00001652.html) for more information.

 Swiff Function: getVersion {#Swiff:getVersion}
 ----------------------------------------------

-Gets the major version of the flash player installed.
+Gets the major version of the Flash player installed.

 ###	Syntax: